- 1 BiOrbAir Review and Miniature Orchid Trial

 Miniature Orchid Trial BiOrbAir Terrarium planting over the past three years

 The moss inside this terrarium has been watered only with rainwater, or deionised water, when I have been without rainwater.
 The pillow moss that you see growing at the base of this terrarium, is the same moss was part of my original planting of this terrarium.
 Three years have passed since I first planted this terrarium, as you can see, the moss is looking a little more ragged now, this pillow moss is not quite the same beautiful verdant green colour that it once was – it’s a little duller in colour now, but this moss still provides a good backdrop for the miniature orchids growing inside this terrarium.
-So far, in the three years since I planted this Miniature Orchid Trial Terrarium, I haven’t replaced any of the pillow moss from this terrarium or any of the compost, nor have I added any additional compost to this terrarium.
+So far, in the three years since I planted this Miniature Orchid Trial Terrarium, I haven’t replaced any of the pillow moss from this terrarium, or any of the compost, nor have I added any additional compost to this terrarium.
 The only new moss that I have added from time to time is the flat moss that I often use to mount new orchids onto.
 If you’re interested in mounting orchids onto cork bark, here’s some helpful tips on how best to do this.
-I have listed the nursery where I purchased my moss, cork, and all of the plants I have used inside this terrarium over the past three years in the planting list for this Miniature Orchid Trial Terrarium.
+I have listed the nurseries where I purchased my moss, cork, and all of the plants and materials I have used inside this terrarium over the past three years in the planting list for this Miniature Orchid Trial Terrarium.

 Miniature Orchid Terrarium Insects

 Yikes!
 These are millipedes.
-Yes, that’s right, I have unintentionally, but nonetheless successfully started my own millipede farm inside this terrarium.
+Yes, that’s right, I have unintentionally, but nonetheless successfully started my own millipede farm inside this terrarium!
 These pictures were taken rather hastily before this tangle of fast moving legs were gently scooped up into a cup and removed from this terrarium.

 You might not want to look too closely, but these millipedes’ dried out droppings can be seen in some of my photographs for this update!
 Yuck!
-You just have to laugh I guess!
+You just have to laugh, I guess!

 I have just added this additional photograph belatedly to this trial update, as I have this evening used a slice of cucumber as a bait to successfully to draw the millipedes together in a way where they can be collected up gently and removed from this Miniature Orchid Trial BiOrbAir Terrarium.